C42 PRINCIPLES AND PRACTICE OF MARINE INSURANCE

 4. Subrogation: The right of an Insurer, after paying a loss, to assume the rights of the Insured to recover this loss from the responsible party.

-Warranty: Promise by Insured as part of contract that a specified state
+Warranty: Promise by Insured as part of contract that a specified state of

-or implied; 2 implied warranties:
+2 implied warranties:

-i Seaworthiness: Vessel must be seaworthy at commencement of voyage
+i Seaworthiness: Vessel must be seaworthy at commencement of voyage and at

 ii Legality: Voyage must be lawful and, so far as the Insured can control,